mozilla/build-a-b/README.frontend.md

-# Frontend — Mondo Lite
+# Frontend — BBO Microsite

-This document describes frontend conventions, patterns and commands for the Mondo Lite starter (Next.js + TypeScript + Tailwind + HeroUI).
+This document describes frontend conventions, patterns and commands for the BBO Microsite starter (Next.js + TypeScript + Tailwind + HeroUI).

 ## Language & conventions

 - TypeScript strict mode everywhere.
 Use path aliases in `tsconfig.json` for shared packages.
 - React: prefer Server Components where possible; opt into Client Components (`"use client"`) only for interactive code.
-- Co‑locate component, styles, tests and stories in the same folder.
+- Co-locate component, styles, tests and stories in the same folder.
 - Keep components small and framework-friendly; prefer composition (slots, asChild) over large prop APIs.

 ## Styling & UI